A STEP-BY-STEP TUTORIAL ON CREATING A DIY HOLIDAY WOOD SIGN WITH LIGHTS, THE PERFECT CHRISTMAS HOME DECORATIONS.

 After all the letters have been glued, let the frame sit for 24 hours to let the glue dry completely.

 If you are not adding lights, the sign only needs a hanging device and it’s ready to hang or sit on your fireplace mantel.

 STEP 5: ADDING THE LIGHTS

 Once the letters are attached to the frame, it’s time to string the lights.
 I would recommend placing all the lights first to check the best layout.

 Some areas needed an extra light in the space to make the distance to the next hole.

 Once you are happy with the layout of the lights, use 1/4″ wood staples (they are plastic with a nail) to secure the wire of the lights to the wood.

 Your sign is now complete!!

-SIDE NOTE: I plan on hanging my sign outside, I will place a wood back to cover the wires.
-I will share a picture once it’s completed.
+SIDE NOTE: I plan on hanging my sign outside so I will place a painted wood back to cover the wires.
+I will share a picture once it’s complete.